 Samsung heir appears at court for his bribery trial

-SEOUL: Samsung Group heir Lee Jae-yong appeared at a Seoul courtroom on Friday (Oct 25) for the start of a bribery trial that could result in a tougher sentence after South Korea's top court ordered a review of his graft case.
+SEOUL: Samsung Group heir Jay Y. Lee appeared at a Seoul courtroom on Friday for the start of a bribery trial that could result in a tougher sentence after South Korea's top court ordered a review of his graft case.

 Lee stepped out of a van to a throng of journalists and made a brief comment but did not answer questions about the accusation he gave bribes to influence former South Korean President Park Geun-hye.